starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 # CSS

-Before we discuss how we write out our rulesets, let’s first familiarise ourselves with the relevant terminology:
+Before we discuss how we write out our rulesets, let’s first familiarise ourselves with relevant terminology:

 ```
 [selector] {
   [property]: [value];
   [<--declaration--->]
 }
+[<------rule-------->]
 ```

 For example: